 On May 7th, the first officers were elected: Those were as follows: Arthur Guzman, President; Morris Stollman, Vice-President; Benjamin Loss, Secretary; and Hyman Sherry, Treasurer.
 On May 21st, 1938 the co-op was named Central Conn.
 Co-operative Farmers Association.
 A draft of a set of by-laws was presented and the first group of farmers other than those who were the founders of the Co-op asked to become members: those were Israel Rheinstein, Sam Gottleib, the Girshicks, Harris Lipshitz and Fritz Vogt.

 The first meeting of the first board of directors was held May 28th, 1938 and there is where the headaches began.
 The members of the board suddenly realized that with all the money they raised among the members it was hardly sufficient to start a mill.
-Various members of the board undertook, then, to interview various banks, with the hope of obtaining a loan.
-The initial efforts weren't too successful, as banks weren't too anxious in those days to lend money in general, and to cooperatives especially.
+Various members of the board undertook a project to interview various banks, with the hope of obtaining a loan.
+The initial efforts weren't too successful, as banks weren't too anxious in those days to lend money in general and especially to cooperatives.
 That, however, didn't discourage the first board of directors.
 They continued their efforts.

 On the 13th of July the Co-op succeeded in obtaining a loan of $5300, From the Springfield Bank for Cooperatives.
 On July 13th the first general membership meeting was held in the East Haven Mill, where the by-laws for the cooperative were adopted.

 The first annual meeting was held on October 29, 1938.
-The going was tough.
-In his annual report Mr. David T. Cohen complained that only sixteen members buy in the co-op.
+The going was tough and in his annual report Mr. David T. Cohen complained that only sixteen members had bought into the co-op.
 At the board of directors meeting held November 5th it was reported that the Co-op must sell at least ten tons of feed per day to cover expenses.
-In other words the Co-op sold considerably less than that.
+The Co-op sold considerably less than that at the time.
 That amount of feed is being sold now on the average of every half-hour.

 In March of the same year it became known that the state planned to purchase the land where the East Haven mill is located for the construction of a new highway.
 The Board of Directors was then under pressure to make a decision on a mill.
 The East Hartford mill was preferred and the final decision was left to the membership meeting, which was to be held in June.